 If this sounds illogical, consider what niches appeal to what kinds of people.

-- A blog on finance is going to appeal to businesspeople in the industry
+- A site on finance is going to appeal to businesspeople in the industry

 - A work from home blog is going to target those currently working from home, freelancers, and people looking to make the change to working from home

-- A blog on parenting is going to be geared towards those with small children (or bigger children… depending on the specificity of your niche)
+- A site on parenting is going to be geared towards those with small children (or bigger children… depending on the specificity of your niche)

 This means that your target audience needs to be very precise – married, aged 25 to 60, and perhaps your content would aim more towards either men or women.

-To understand your target market and how your niche blog can cater to them, ask yourself these questions:
+To understand your target market and how your content can cater to them, ask yourself these questions:

 - Where are they based?